amrelazizi/amrelazizi.github.io/README.md

 **Project Mercury: CUDA Based Simulator and Evolutionary Development of Underwater Robots**

 A year long project to first design both a CUDA based simulation environment (name Project Mercury) for simple spring-mass robots and then to develop algorithms for Evolving Underwater Robots.
+Our CUDA based simulator was able to simulate at 6x markup compared to Titan, the best contemporary simulator at the time.
 Done in collaboratino with Dawson Cohen.

+<video height="300" alt="Evolved Robots" src="./assets/Robot_Zoo.mp4" controls></video>

 [Evo-Devo Research Paper](./assets/Evolutionary_Development_of_Soft_Body_Robotics.pdf)

 [Project Mercury Research Paper](./assets/Mercury-Parallel_CUDA_Based_Simulator.pdf')

 ## Projects